Son of Saul: Reception

 Claude Lanzmann, director of the documentary Shoah, gave the film high praise, stating that "it's a very new film, very original, very unusual.
 It's a film that gives a very real sense of what it was like to be in the Sonderkommando.
 It's not at all melodramatic.
 It's done with a very great modesty".
 Philosopher Georges Didi-Huberman also praised the film, and he wrote a 25-page open letter to Nemes, which opened with "Your film, ‘Son of Saul,' is a monster.
 A necessary, coherent, beneficial, innocent monster".

-Nemes was questioned about the similarities between Son of Saul and the 2001 film The Grey Zone, with Nemes replying "But mine is an Anti-Grey Zone!"
+Nemes was questioned about the similarities between Son of Saul and the 2001 film The Grey Zone, with Nemes replying "But mine is an Anti-Grey Zone! [...] in The Grey Zone, the inmates spoke in English.
+Also Nelson's film shows too much, relying on constant emotional upheaval that is theatrical [...]
+We used a restrained strategy to tell very little.
+When you are not limited, cinema can take you to over-expression and spectacle."

 In a 2016 BBC poll, critics voted the film the 34th greatest since 2000.

 In 2019, The Guardian critics ranked the film 12th in its Best Films of the 21st Century list.